This creamy orange fudge recipe with sweetened condensed milk is a new one for me. One of my readers asked me if I could post a recipe for it.

 How to Make Creamy Orange Fudge

-Pour the remaining 1/3 into the smaller bowl.
-Squirt 6 drops of orange food coloring (or 4 drops of yellow and 2 drops of red) into the smaller bowl and stir until it is blended.
+After the chips have melted, add 6 drops of orange food coloring (or 4 drops of red and 2 drops of yellow) to the larger bowl.

 There are 2 ways to marble the fudge.
-This time, I carefully swirled the orange mixture into the white mixture before pouring it into the pan.
+You can swirl the orange mixture into the white mixture before pouring it into the pan.

 Allow the mixture to cool and set before cutting.
 I put mine in the refrigerator to speed up the process.